pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 The CommandableGrpcService class describes a service that receives commands via the gRPC protocol.
 These commands are then linked to commands defined in a CommandSet component.

 The CommandableGrpcClient class is used to create clients that call a CommandbleGrpcService.
-Additionally, when using these two components, we need to define a set of commands.
-For this, we use the CommandSet class.

 ### Commandable pattern